nikhilgautam96/Javascript/Notes/[1]_Intermediate_js/[5]_Asynchronous_JS/_1_Promises.md

         setTimeout(function process() {
             let data = 'Dummy data';
             console.log('completed fetching the data');
-            // somehow e need to return the data? - TODO resolve(data); // return some data on SUCCESS.
+            // somehow we need to return the data? - TODO resolve(data); // return some data on SUCCESS.
         });
     });